Kozea/sqlalchemy_fdw/README.md

-sqlalchemy_fdw is a postgresql dialect for sqlalchmy adding support for foreign data wrappers.
+sqlalchemy_fdw is a postgresql dialect for sqlalchemy adding support for foreign data wrappers.

 Installation